pieter-degroote/lab-tests-concepts/UltimateKEYS - Grave Accent mod/Linux - README.md

 When using the file "custom", activate the layout on your desktop via the keyboard settings by selecting "A user-defined custom Layout".

-Note that Xmodmap is no longer supported on GNOME.
+Note that Xmodmap is deprecated, and is no longer supported on GNOME.